carbon-language/carbon-lang/docs/design/generics/terminology.md

 ## Type expression

-A _type expression_ is an expression that is being used as a type.
+A _type expression_ is an expression that can be used as a type.
 In some cases, what is written in the source code is a value, like a [facet](#facet) or tuple of types, that is not a type but has an implicit conversion to `type`.
 In those cases, we are concerned with the type value after the implicit conversion.